PeterSchuld/EDHEC_Investment-Management-with-Python-and-Machine-Learning-/README.md

 - Vijay Vaidyanathan, PhD  - Optimal Asset Management Inc.   EDHEC Business School
 - Lionel Martellini, PhD   - EDHEC-Risk Institute, Director, EDHEC Business School
 - John Mulvey              - Princeton University Professor in the Operations Research and Financial Engineering Department
-- Gideon OZIK              - Founder and managing partner of MKT MediaStats, EDHEC Business School
+- Gideon Ozik              - Founder and managing partner of MKT MediaStats, EDHEC Business School
 - Sean McOwen              - Quantitative Analyst Finance

 ### Course 1      Introduction to Portfolio Construction and Analysis with Python
-Taught by: Vijay Vaidyanathan and Lionel Martellini
+#### Taught by: Vijay Vaidyanathan and Lionel Martellini

 The practice of investment management has been transformed in recent years by computational methods.
 This course provides an introduction to the underlying science, with the aim of giving you a thorough understanding of that scientific basis.
 However, instead of merely explaining the science,